PKU-BDBA/TidingRead/README.md

 1. Finally, put the paper using corresponding model to suitable folder

 TODO:
--[] Seprate the papers based on invoke rules above
+- [ ] Seprate the papers based on invoke rules above
--[] Summary the papers first by methods then view the problems these methods can solve
+- [ ] Summary the papers first by methods then view the problems these methods can solve

 ## Contact
-Tiding Luo, email: tiding.luo[AT]gmail.com
+Tiding Luo, email: tiding.luo AT gmail.com